Breakfast Flank Steak and Eggs with Guacamole - for those of us who like meat for breakfast sometimes!

 - 1 tablespoon olive oil

-- guacamole made out of 2 avocados (you can make your own from scratch, or use guacamole mix in a packet, etc.)
+- 2 cups guacamole (made out of 2 avocados, you can make your own from scratch, or use guacamole mix in a packet, etc.)

 - salt and pepper